 - Prepare the Audit Committee’s report to be included in the Company’s annual report to shareholders and audited annual financial statements.
 Include a copy of this Charter in the Company's public filings as required by applicable securities laws.

 - Perform an annual performance self-evaluation of the Audit Committee.

 - Obtain the Board’s approval of this Charter and review and reassess this Charter at least annually and otherwise as conditions require.

-While the Audit Committee has the responsibilities and powers set forth in this Charter, it is not the duty of the Audit Committee to plan or conduct external audits, which is the responsibility of the independent auditor, or to determine that the Company’s financial statements and disclosures are complete and accurate and are in accordance with generally accepted accounting principles and applicable rules and regulations, which are the responsibilities of management.
+While the Audit Committee has the responsibilities and powers set forth in this Charter, it is not the duty of the Audit Committee to plan or conduct external audits, which is the responsibility of the independent auditor, or to determine that the Company’s financial statements and disclosures are complete and accurate and are in accordance with GAAP and applicable rules and regulations, which are the responsibilities of management.

 Meetings and Procedures